Gi11i4m/playground-java-guild-5-2018/markdowns/outro-streams.md

 # What's so good about Streams?
-If you haven't noticed how much more readable and declarative it is you might have bonked the exercises.
+If you haven't noticed how much more readable and declarative they are, you might have bonked the exercises.
 Still, there's another great advantage in using streams: abstract parallelism.
 An article from [DZone](https://dzone.com/articles/understanding-java-8-streams-1) explains a bit more.